daormar/debasher/doc/design_doc_resident.md

 ending pass for a graceful one, so it does so loudly instead, without attempting to fix the underlying gap.

-Two directions were compared.
-Making the gap itself durably recoverable (a checkpoint field recording a pending, unclosed halt, restored and acted on at recovery) was designed far enough to see two real holes, not just imagined ones: first, checkpoints are only ever taken when a round *opens*, never when it *closes* (the same `capture_pos` timing above), so nothing would ever clear that field once the round legitimately closed, and a later, unrelated crash would then re-open a halt round that had already finished cleanly; second, the same forgetting affects every node on the barrier's propagation path, not just an initiator, so closing it for real means making a round's *partial* progress (which peers already closed their own part) durable and reconstructible, not just "a halt was requested", a materially larger change to the Chandy-Lamport mechanism.
-Failing loudly instead accepts the asymmetry already accepted elsewhere in this same section (the hard-kill fallback's own "just end it" backstop): it does not make this case end gracefully, but it makes sure nobody mistakes the forced ending for one, at the cost of no change at all to the barrier or checkpoint mechanism.
+The alternative, making the gap itself durably recoverable (a checkpoint field recording a pending, unclosed halt, restored and acted on at recovery), has two holes: first, checkpoints are only ever taken when a round *opens*, never when it *closes* (the moment of `capture_pos`, see "capture position" in the Glossary), so nothing would ever clear that field once the round legitimately closed, and a later, unrelated crash would then re-open a halt round that had already finished cleanly; second, the same forgetting affects every node on the barrier's propagation path, not just an initiator, so closing it for real means making a round's *partial* progress (which peers already closed their own part) durable and reconstructible, not just "a halt was requested", a materially larger change to the Chandy-Lamport mechanism.
+Failing loudly instead accepts the asymmetry already accepted in "Escalation on a permanent node failure" (the hard-kill fallback's own "just end it" backstop): it does not make this case end gracefully, but it makes sure nobody mistakes the forced ending for one, at the cost of no change at all to the barrier or checkpoint mechanism.

 **Mechanism**: `debasher_stop_resident` returns a distinct exit code, `DEBASHER_STOP_RESIDENT_FORCED_EXIT` (2), whenever it falls back to